tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 <img alt="Flow block and ports" src="https://assets.postman.com/postman-docs/flows/flow-block-ports.jpg" width="350px"/>

 You can connect individual blocks by dragging an output port from one block to the input port of another block.
+For example, connect the **Response** port of a Send Request block to the **Data** port of a Validate block, and your response flows from the first block to the second.

 You can quickly create new blocks that are automatically connected to another blocks by selecting the **+** on a block's output port.
 This opens the block list, just like when you click **Add Block**, but the new block will be automatically connected to the previous one.

+Also notice that some blocks will have more than one input port (like the Combine block) or more than one output (like the Validate block).
+You can also add multiple connectors to a port.
+For example, you can create parallel flows from the Start block, and run multiple chains of blocks at the same time.
+Or connect a request's response to multiple blocks, if you want to use the same response in more than one chain.

 It's easy to duplicate a block, too.
 Select it and press Cmd-D.